- Many investors spend years studying modern financial theory and Nobel Prize-winning investment strategies in an attempt to become more successful.

 When I started my career in investing, I thought the key to becoming a great investor was to study modern financial theory.

-After all, this was how academics like Harry Markowitz of the University of Chicago and William Sharpe of Stanford had won Nobel Prizes in economics.
+After all, that was how academics like Harry Markowitz of the University of Chicago and William Sharpe of Stanford won Nobel Prizes in economics.

 Later, I decided to study the beliefs, habits and strategies of the world’s greatest investors.

-I also studied technical analysis and alternative investments, and even finished a course on investing at Oxford University Business School.
+I also studied technical analysis and alternative investments, and even finished a course on investing at Oxford University’s Saïd Business School.

 Here’s the conclusion I came to…

 You can master the mathematics of quantitative finance.
 You can learn to calculate the value of options with Nobel Prize-winning formulas.
 You can apply dozens of technical indicators.

 But none of these skills will necessarily improve your investment returns.

 So when people ask me what improved my own investing the most, I give them a surprising answer.